carbon-language/carbon-lang/llvm/docs/AMDGPUInstructionSyntax.rst

 Syntax
 ~~~~~~

-Syntax of most operands is described :doc:`in this document<AMDGPUOperandSyntax>`.
+Syntax of generic operands is described :doc:`in this document<AMDGPUOperandSyntax>`.

 For detailed information about operands follow *operand links* in GPU-specific documents: